 As well as making a luxurious addition to your bedroom, dressing rooms offer a number of practical advantages: it will help de-clutter your bedroom by providing extra bedroom storage; your clothes will look better and last longer; and storing your clothes away from where you sleep will contribute to a cleaner, healthier environment.
-Follow our complete guide to creating a dressing room and enjoy a serene and stylish bedroom...
+Follow our complete guide to dressing room design and enjoy a serene and stylish bedroom...

 If you're lucky enough to have a box room next to or near to your master bedroom, this is the perfect place to site your dressing room – and it can stay separate from your bedroom, saving you the cost of knocking through.